rafaelanchieta/essay/README.md

 These essays were graded by humans professionals following the criteria of the ENEM exam.
 For more details about the resource, we suggest consulting the [paper](https://sol.sbc.org.br/index.php/dsw/article/view/17414).

+🔥 An extended version of the corpus is available at: [here](https://github.com/lplnufpi/essay-br).

 ## Reference

 ```